awsdocs/amazon-redshift-management-guide/doc_source/managing-parameter-groups-console.md

 1. In the **Delete Cluster Parameter Groups** dialog box, choose **Continue**\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/redshift/latest/mgmt/images/parameter-group-delete.png)

-## Associating a Parameter Group with a Cluster<a name="parameter-group-associate"></a>
+## Associating a parameter group with a cluster<a name="parameter-group-associate"></a>

 When you launch a cluster, you must associate it with a parameter group\.
 If you want to change the parameter group later, you can modify the cluster and choose a different parameter group\.
-For more information, see [Creating a Cluster by Using Launch Cluster](managing-clusters-console.md#create-cluster-task) and [To modify a cluster](managing-clusters-console.md#modify-cluster-task)\.
+For more information, see [Creating a cluster by using a launch cluster](managing-clusters-console.md#create-cluster-task) and [To modify a cluster](managing-clusters-console.md#modify-cluster-task)\.